 Contact your subject specialist to request instruction for your course.

-First Year Writing instructors: use the Request Instruction Form to request a session.
+First Year Writing and Composition instructors: use the Request Instruction Form to request a session.
 Please request instruction at least two weeks in advance to allow us time to plan with you.
 Questions?
 Contact Kodi Saylor at email@example.com.

 University Libraries offers two semester-long courses: